starcitizen-lug/knowledge-base/wiki/Sticks,-Throttles,-&-Pedals.md

 > # Set the "uaccess" tag for raw HID access for VKB Devices in wine
 > KERNEL=="hidraw*", ATTRS{idVendor}=="231d", ATTRS{idProduct}=="*", MODE="0660", TAG+="uaccess"
 > ```
+>
+> After adding the udev rule, the event joystick device may show in the wine joystick control panel, so you will want to disable those so that only the raw hid device is presented to SC.
+For VKB devices, they should have `Sim (C) Alex Oz` in the name.

 ## VKB Gladiator